FolkComputer/folk/README.md

 ## License

-We intend to release this repo as open-source under an MIT, GPLv3, or AGPLv3 license by June 2023 or earlier; by contributing code, you're also agreeing to license your code under whichever license we end up choosing.
+We intend to release this repo as open-source under an MIT, GPLv3, Apache 2.0, or AGPLv3 license by June 2023 or earlier; by contributing code, you're also agreeing to license your code under whichever license we end up choosing.

 ## Stuff